-Los Angeles residents can get more information about Toric IOL lenses by booking an appointment with Dr. Maloney.
-He is considered among the top eye MDs in America, and has trained over 1000 eye surgeons in highly demanding procedures such as LASIK and lens replacement surgery.
-His goal is to restore sharp vision without the need for corrective lenses or to get as close to that ideal as is physically possible.
+Los Angeles residents can get more information about Toric IOL lenses by booking an appointment with at The Maloney-Shamie Vision Institute.
+Our doctors are considered among the top eye MDs in America, and Dr. Maloney alone has trained over 1000 eye surgeons in highly demanding procedures such as LASIK and lens replacement surgery.
+Their goal is to restore sharp vision without the need for corrective lenses or to get as close to that ideal as is physically possible.

 Frequently Asked Toric Lenses Questions